London City Incubator

-- Ability to adapt messaging to audience both in design and in live oral response to audience feedback.
-Confident and effective public speaker.
+- Ability to adapt messaging to audiences both in design and in live feedback sessions.

 - Project management skills and ability to prioritise time and deliver results.

-- Ability to work effectively in a team environment and on a standalone basis.
+- Ability to work effectively in a team environment and independently.

 - Hands-on experience of working on a new business venture.